 - III.B.
 The program director must not appoint more fellows than approved by the Review Committee.
 (Core) - III.B.1.
 All complement increases must be approved by the Review Committee.
-(Core) - III.B.2.
-There must be a minimum of two fellows in the program at all times.
 (Core) - III.C.
 Fellow Transfers

 The program must obtain verification of previous educational experiences and a summative competency-based performance evaluation prior to acceptance of a transferring fellow, and Milestones evaluations upon matriculation.
 (Core)